 How Does It Work?

 Pre-tax funds are deducted via payroll deduction and are deposited into a selected financial institution custodial account.
-When a qualified expense is incurred, the employee requests reimbursement from the HSA custodial account to pay for the expense.
+When a qualified expense is incurred, the employee requests reimbursement from the HSA to pay for the expense.

 This "request" can be handled in a variety of ways, based on the specifics of said account.
 Customarily, methods such as checks, debit cards, and so on are made available to HSA account holders.

-Qualified medical expenses include costs for medical care as defined in Section 213(d) of the Internal Revenue Code, but only to the extent the expenses are not covered by insurance or otherwise.
+Qualified medical expenses for HSA include costs for medical care as defined in Section 223(d) of the Internal Revenue Code, but only to the extent the expenses are not covered by insurance or otherwise.
 Generally health insurance premiums are not qualified medical expenses except for the following: qualified long-term care insurance, COBRA continuation healthcare coverage, and healthcare coverage while an individual is receiving unemployment compensation.
 The qualified medical expenses must be incurred after the HSA has been established.

 If an individual is enrolled in Medicare, they are ineligible because Medicare is considered "other" coverage that would disqualify the individual from being able to establish the HSA.